 If you're looking for a new, fun way to explore Florida's Everglades, look no further than Sawgrass Recreation Park.
 This one-of-a-kind airboat tour will take you deep into the swamp.
 There's now a day tour and a night tour so your family can choose between the two options for a 60-minute tour and get up-close-and-personal with Florida wildlife.

 Cameras are highly recommended but due to the boats fast speeds, waterproof clothing and sunscreen are recommended!
-Tickets start at $21.45 per person and go up to $45 for the VIP experience.
+Tickets start at $21.45 per person and go up to $317 for exclusive experience.

 If you have young kids, they will obsess over the Paradise Cove water park at CB Smith Park where they can cool off from the hot spring days in Fort Lauderdale.
 You'll be a hit when your kids go back to school because they're bound to brag about their day at Paradise Cove.